A Personal Note:

 - Avoid tobacco, alcohol, and drugs.

-- Avoid antibiotics and medication if possible.
-If you must take it, take probiotics and pay particular attention to your diet.
+- Avoid antibiotics and medications if possible.
+If you must take them, take probiotics and pay particular attention to your diet.

 - Lower your stress levels.

-- Prebiotic rich foods, such as garlic, onion, dandelion greens, leeks, asparagus, banana, oats, and apples.
+- Prebiotic-rich foods, such as garlic, onion, dandelion greens, leeks, asparagus, bananas, oats, and apples

-- Foods rich in polyphenol, such as almond, cacao, blueberries, broccoli, green tea, and grapes.
+- Foods rich in polyphenols, such as almonds, cacao, blueberries, broccoli, green tea, and grapes

-For more information on specific gut-related disorders and diseases, please see the full articles above.
+For more information on specific gut-related disorders and diseases, I encourage you to access the links above.